Mission Control User Guide

 On the next screen, complete the details about the expense such as; the expense type, who it was incurred by, the date and the amount.
 You can also log expenses for mileage costs by entering the number of kms/miles travelled.
 If you use this option the claim amount will be calculated based on the distance multiplied by the mileage rate recorded on the related Role record.
 (You will need to set up your mileage rates first).
 Complete the details and then Save.

-To record multiple expenses at one time, select the “Expense Log” button the Mission Control Console page.
+To record multiple expenses at one time, select the “Expense Log” button on the ‘Progress Pad’ Tab of the Mission Control Console.

 You can then select the Role that the expenses relate to, and add as many rows as you need to record all of your expenses in the one page.
 Once you have completed all of the expense information, you can click the Create Expenses button to create the expenses.

 By default, your expense record will have an approval status of pending.
 Once you are ready to submit the expense you can update it to submitted directly on the record, or via the “My Pending Expenses” related list.